mageplaza/magento-2-store-credit-graphql/README.md

 Customers will know any change in their store credit balance via an automatic email notification.
 After spending on shopping, the credit balance will automatically update the current number of credits, and customers will be able to control their spending appropriately.

 Store Credit extension will help you generate and manage customers’ credit in an optimized and transparent way.
 Customer retention will increase as a result.

-Moreover, **Magento 2 Store Credit GraphQL is now a part of Mageplaza Store Credit for Magento 2 that adds GraphQL features.** This update supports PWA compatibility.
-The extension supports getting and pushing data on the website with GraphQl.

 ## 1. How to install